soyaoki/DSND-Capstone/README.md

 # 1. Project Overview

 This repository contains a Flask web app for essay classification, utilizing data from [LLM - Detect AI Generated Text](https://www.kaggle.com/competitions/llm-detect-ai-generated-text/overview).
 The project involves building a machine learning pipeline to classify essays, for protecting plagiarism by LLM.
-The web app allows users to input new essays and receive classification results whether human or LLM wrote the essay, accompanied by visualizations for enhanced data interpretation.
+The web app allows users to input new essays and receive classification results whether the essay was written by a human or an LLM, accompanied by visualizations for enhanced data interpretation.

 __Key Features__:
 - Flask web app for essay classification.